 6. Bring Water and Some Snacks for Your Long Car Ride

 While it might seem like you can just stop for a meal anywhere, there are going to be times along the way that you will not be near gas stations or restaurants for miles.
 If you are thirsty or feeling yucky because you are hungry, you will not want to suffer for an hour or two until you find a little town.

-Make sure to have some bottles of water with you when you leave and pack some easy-to-access and easy-to-eat treats like cereal or protein bars or nuts and dried fruit.
+Make sure to have some bottles of water with you when you leave.
+Also, pack some easy-to-access and easy-to-eat treats like cereal or protein bars or nuts and dried fruit.